podefr/observe-plus/README.md

 // This will add a listener to properties being updated observer.observe("update", function (publishedEvent) { ... }, scope /* optional */);

-// This listener will be called only once and then disposed observer.observeOnce("update", function (publishedEvent) { ... }, scope /* optional */);
+// This listener will be called only once and then disposed of observer.observeOnce("update", function (publishedEvent) { ... }, scope /* optional */);

 // This will trigger the listeners that have subscribed to "update"